sfera-labs/sfera/src/site/markdown/console.md

 Granted - Input your commands:
 ```

-Installed apps/drivers may add additional ways to interact with the console.
+Installed plugins may add additional ways to interact with the console.
+For instance, the [Web App](../apps/cc.sferalabs.sfera.apps.webapp/) provides a Web-based console.

 Following is a list of some of the available console commands to control Sfera's lifecycle; other commands are described in other sections of this documentation relatively to the command purpose.